21 things to do in London in November – with kids! (2022)

 London’s Christmas Shows

 Get ready for the festive season with tickets to a Christmas show.
-Some of the best theatre performances open this month including Elf the Musical and A Christmas Carol at the Old Vic.
+Some of the best theatre performances open this month including Elf the Musical, Stick Man, The Snowman, and the annual retelling of A Christmas Carol at the Old Vic.
 Take a look at our favourite Christmas shows in London here.

 London’s Christmas Light Trails

-The festive light trails get switched on this month including those at Kew Gardens, Lightopia at Crystal Palace and Illuminature at the London Wetlands Centre in Barnes.
+London’s festive light trails kick off this month including those at Kew Gardens (15 November), Lightopia at Crystal Palace (17 November) and Illuminature at the London Wetlands Centre in Barnes (18 November).
 Take a look at our other recommended light trails here.

 London’s Christmas Markets

 London’s Christmas Markets spring into action this month as well.
-One of our favourites is the South Bank Centre Winter Market that takes place alongside the River Thames.
-Take a look at some of the other markets taking place this holiday season here.
+One of our favourites is the Southbank Centre Winter Market (2 November) that takes place alongside the south bank of the River Thames.

 Hogwarts in the Snow